- Written by Dr.Mehmet Demircioglu

 If your clinic tells you that you can return immediately without asking about your job, travel, healing risks, or lifestyle, be careful.

-The return to work should be personalized, just like the hairline design and graft plan.
+The return to work should be planned with the same realism as the hairline design and graft plan.

 If you cannot take 10 to 14 days away from work, the plan needs to become more structured, not more careless.
 Start by separating what you can do remotely from what requires being physically present.

-Answering messages from home after 2 to 3 days can be reasonable for some patients if they are comfortable, not using medication that makes them sleepy, and able to wash, sleep, and protect grafts.
+Answering messages from home after 2 to 3 days can be reasonable if you are comfortable, not using medication that makes you sleepy, and still able to wash, sleep, and protect the grafts.
 That is different from driving after a hair transplant, commuting, carrying bags, sweating, wearing head protection, or sitting under bright light with clients.

 If you return remotely early, make the first workday deliberately quiet.
 Keep meetings short, avoid unnecessary video if possible, and leave time for washing, medication, food, and rest instead of pretending the day is normal.